 ‘I hope you enjoy the Yule Ball with Roger Davies.’
 Harry tried to bite the rest of the words off, but they tumbled off his tongue.
 ‘Go ahead.
 Tie up your hair for him.
 I suspect his mind’s going to be on a different girl the whole time anyway.’

 Katie’s lip trembled.
 She whirled, and shoved her way through a group of students leaving Gryffindor Tower.

 Fuck this Yule Ball.
 Harry tried to picture himself there among the gaudiness of decorations and festive cheer.
 Perhaps I just won’t go.
 If I have to die, then I might as well do what I want first.
 Everyone else just seems to do whatever they want.

 He turned on his heel and stalked toward the Chamber of Secrets.

-Harry sat on the tip of the serpent bridge’s tongue.
-He pulled Sirius’ letter out and stared at the plain seal.
+Harry sat on the tip of the serpent bridge’s tongue and pulled Sirius’ letter out, staring at the plain seal.
 What does it matter what it says?
-He clawed at the emptiness, searching for something in the depths of hollowness.
-The void gnawed back at him.
-It takes another little piece of me every time.
-And it doesn’t feel like there’s all that much left.
+He clawed at the emptiness, searching for something in its hollow depths.

-Harry took a deep breath.
+Harry took a deep breath and swallowed it all down.
 ‘Read the letter.
 Don’t dwell on stupid stuff when it’s not going to matter in the end anyway.’